-5.1 Algorithms: We have implemented three classes of algorithms, with a few variants in one of them.
+Algorithms.
+We have implemented three classes of algorithms, with a few variants in one of them.

-Gather/Broadcast: In this class of algorithms, one special process, which we call the root, waits to be informed that all the processes have entered the barrier.
+Gather/Broadcast.
+In this class of algorithms, one special process, which we call the root, waits to be informed that all the processes have entered the barrier.
 It then broadcasts this information to all processes.
 On receiving the information broadcast, a process can exit the barrier.
 We have implemented the following three algorithms based on this idea.
-We give an abbreviation for each algorithm along with its name, which will be used to refer to it later.
+Along with an algorithm's name, we also give an abbreviation which will be used to refer to the algorithm later.

-(OTA) One-to-all: Here, an SPE informs the root about its arrival by setting a flag on a metadata entry in the root.
+(OTA) One-To-All.
+Here, an SPE informs the root about its arrival by setting a flag on a metadata entry in the root.
 The root waits for all its entries to have their flag set, unsets these flags, and then sets a flag on a metadata entry of each SPE.
 These SPEs poll for this flag to be set, then unset it and exit.
-Note that polling is quite fast because the metadata entry is in the local store for each SPE performing the polling; the bottlenecks are (i) DMA latency, and (ii) processes arriving late.
+Note that polling is quite fast because the metadata entry is in the local store for each SPE performing the polling; the bottlenecks are (i) DMA latency and (ii) processes arriving late.
 The broadcast phase of this algorithm, where the root sets flags, has two variants.
 In the first one, the root uses a DMA put to transfer data to each SPE.
-An SPE can have sixteen entries in its own DMA queue, and so can post the DMA commands without blocking.
+An SPE can have sixteen entries in its own DMA queue, and so the root can post the DMA commands without blocking.
 In the second variant, the root issues a single putl DMA List command.